x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 3. Go to **Settings** \> **Domains**, select your domain (for example, contoso.com), and find the MX record.

-   The MX record will have data for **Points to address or value** which looks similar to `contoso-com.mail.protection.outlook.com`.
+   The MX record will have data for **Points to address or value** that looks similar to `contoso-com.mail.protection.outlook.com`.

 4. Make a note of the data of **Points to address or value** for the MX record, which we refer to as your MX endpoint.